CowDogMoo/ansible-collection-workstation/README.md

 ### Logging

-Provides logging directories and log rotation configurations for other roles.
+Creates logging directories and log rotation configurations for a provided path.

-### Sliver

-Installs the Sliver framework, a post-exploitation tool used in cybersecurity assessments.

 ## Usage